samuelarogbonlo/Light-Ethereum-Test/README-2.md

     > **_Answer_**

     > The dependencies are as follows:
-    > - System packages like curl, wget, unzip.
-    > - Helios Ethereum Light Client
-    > - Systemd service for the Ethereum Light Client
-    > - JSON-RPC API for the Ethereum Light Client
+    > - JSON-RPC API for the Ethereum Light Client for execution and consensus layers.
-    > - Ansible role
-    > - Terraform CDK
-    > - AWS CLI

 - MAY use any Ethereum Light Client.
     - R4: What Ethereum Light Client will you use?
 Why?
     > **_Answer_**
     > - I used Helios Ethereum Light Client.
 It is a lightweight Ethereum Light Client that is easy to set up and use.
 It is also open-source and has a large community of developers.
-Also, many other Ethereum Light Clients options have deprecated or are not actively maintained.
 Helios allows for JSON-RPC exposure, fast syncing and operates in s trustless mode.

 - MUST expose ETH JSON-RPC on port 8545 to the public.
     - R5: What configurations will you need to manage to expose the JSON-RPC?